 Business Formal dress code

-This dress code has men wearing business suits and the works including dress shirt and pants and women wearing formal business suits with dress skirts or a tailored dress.
+This dress code has men wearing business suits and the works including a dress shirt, vest, tie and pants and women wearing formal business suits with dress skirts or a tailored dress.
 Used for formal business meetings.

 Semi-Formal Dress code

 This is slightly less formal than the formal dress code- The men should wear a dark suit (in black, navy or dark gray) and women should wear formal long floor length or cocktail length gowns.

 A dressy casual is a similar dress code but for social gatherings and fine dining in high end restaurants.